Running WRF¶

 SST Update¶

-Most first-guess input data include an SST and sea-ice field, which is used to initialize the model and is usually sufficient for short simulations (less than five days) since ocean temperatures do not change quickly.
-However, because most WRF physics schemes do not predict sea-surface temperature (SST), vegetation fraction, albedo or sea ice, for simulations five or more days, it is recommended to use the sst_update option to read-in additional time-varying data and update these fields.
+Most input data include SST and sea-ice fields, which are often sufficient for shorter simulations since ocean temperatures do not change quickly.
+However, for WRF simulations of five or more days, it is recommended to use the sst_update option to incorporate time-varying data for sea-surface temperature (SST), vegetation fraction, albedo, and sea ice, as most WRF physics schemes do not predict these fields.

-To use this option, users must obtain additional time-varying SST and sea ice fields to be processed during WPS.
-Twelve monthly values of vegetation fraction and albedo are already processed during the geogrid program.
-After WPS is complete, set the following options in the namelist.input &time_control record before running real.exe and wrf.exe:
+To use this option, obtain additional time-varying SST and sea ice fields for WPS processing (see Using Multiple Meteorological Data Sources).
+By default, twelve monthly values of vegetation fraction and albedo are processed during geogrid.
+After WPS, set the following options in the namelist.input &time_control record before running real.exe and wrf.exe:

 io_form_auxinput4 = 2